Pop art: New Zealand

 In New Zealand, pop art has predominately flourished since the 1990s, and is often connected to Kiwiana.
 Kiwiana is a pop-centered, idealised representation of classically Kiwi icons, such as meat pies, kiwifruit, tractors, jandals, Four Square supermarkets; the inherent campness of this is often subverted to signify cultural messages.
 Dick Frizzell is a famous New Zealand pop artist, known for using older Kiwiana symbols in ways that parody modern culture.
 For example, Frizzell enjoys imitating the work of foreign artists, giving their works a unique New Zealand view or influence.
 This is done to show New Zealand's historically subdued impact on the world; naive art is connected to Aotearoan pop art this way.

-This can be also done in an abrasive and deadpan way, as with Michel Tuffrey's famous work Pisupo Lua Afe (Corned Beef 2000).
+This can be also done in an abrasive and deadpan way, as with Michel Tuffery's famous work Pisupo Lua Afe (Corned Beef 2000).
 Of Samoan ancestry, Tuffery constructed the work, which represents a bull, out of processed food cans known as pisupo.
-It is a unique work of western pop art because Tuffrey includes themes of neocolonialism and racism against non-western cultures (signified by the food cans the work is made of, which represent economic dependence brought on Samoans by the west).
+It is an unusual work of western pop art because Tuffery includes themes of neocolonialism and racism against non-western cultures (signified by the food cans the work is made of, which represent economic dependence brought on Samoans by the west).
 The undeniable indigenous viewpoint makes it stand out against more common non-indigenous works of pop art.
+Other New Zealand pop artists to deal with similar subject matter are Māori artists Michael Parekōwhai and Reuben Paterson.

 One of New Zealand's earliest and famous pop artists is Billy Apple, one of the few non-British members of the Royal Society of British Artists.
 Featured among the likes of David Hockney, American R.B.
 Kitaj and Peter Blake in the January 1961 RBA exhibition Young Contemporaries, Apple quickly became an iconic international artist of the 1960s.
-This was before he conceived his moniker of 'Billy Apple", and his work was displayed under his birth name of Barrie Bates.
+This was before he conceived his moniker of "Billy Apple", and his work was displayed under his birth name of Barrie Bates.
 He sought to distinguish himself by appearance as well as name, so bleached his hair and eyebrows with Lady Clairol Instant Creme Whip.
 Later, Apple was associated with the 1970s Conceptual Art movement.